Our prices for tickets may be higher than face value. Any and all copyrights, trademarks or trade names used are for descriptive purposes only.

 Preferred Seating for El Clásico

-With capacity just under 100,000, Camp Nou is one of the largest football stadiums in the world.
-We refer to shortside as “behind the goal” and longside as “by the sideline”.
-There are 4 different levels at Camp Nou where Level-1 is closest to the pitch.
+Santiago Bernabeu Stadium currently holds approximately 81,000 seats, all tilted at an 87 degree angle to capture a perfect view of the pitch.
+We refer to short side as “behind the goal” and long side as “by the sideline”.
+There are 4 different levels at Santiago Bernabeu where level-1 is closest to the pitch.
 Contact us for more information about seating options.

-Need A Customized El Clásico Experience?
-Speak with an On Point Experience Consultant to Help You Make it Unforgettable
+Need a customized El Clásico experience?
+Speak with an On Point Experience Specialist to help you make it unforgettable

 This is just a preview of what we can help you build your experience to be.
 Contact us for additional options and customization.

-El Clásico is one of the largest sporting competitions in sport and one of the most anticipated club football matches in the world.
-Matches between Spain’s fiercest rivals Real Madrid CF and FC Barcelona have starred some of the best players that have ever played football, including Alfredo Di Stéfano, Ferenc Puskás, Cristiano Ronaldo and Lionel Messi.
+El Clásico is one of the largest competitions in sports and is one of the most anticipated club football matches in the world.
+Matches between Spain’s fiercest rivals, Real Madrid CF and FC Barcelona, have starred some of the best players that have ever played football including Alfredo Di Stéfano, Ferenc Puskás, Cristiano Ronaldo, and Lionel Messi.

 El Clásico History

-Barcelona has a long sporting tradition.
-The city hosted several matches during the 1982 FIFA World Cup and the highly successful Summer Olympics of 1992.
-It is also well-known for the FC Barcelona, a sports club that has one of the largest football team in the world.
+Madrid has a long sporting tradition.
+The city has hosted four Euro Cup and Champions League matches.
+It also hosted the final match of the 1982 FIFA World Cup.
+It is well known for Real Madrid, a sports club that is one of the most widely supported football teams in the world.